 The more instances of your content get indexed on Google the bigger your digital footprint and the more traffic you'll get!

-I hope these tips help you understand and grow an online presence.
-It's worked for us and many other organizations we work with!
+Hopefully these tips help you understand and grow your nonprofit's online presence.
+It has worked for us and many other organizations we work with!